dsem562/phase-1-using-json-server-and-postman/README.md

 When run, you'll see some messaging about how to access our JSON data.
 By default, JSON Server will start up on port `3000`.
-You should see a notice that you can access the server at `http://localhost:3000`.
+You should see a notice that you can access the server at `c`.

 Open your browser and paste this URL in.
 If the server is running correctly, you should be presented with a page of information provided by JSON Server.
 On this